 What Is Claw Toe?

-Claw toe is a common foot deformity in which your toes bend into a claw-like position, digging down into the soles of your shoes and creating painful calluses.
+Claw toe is a common foot deformity in which your toes bend into a claw-like position, digging down into the soles of your shoes and creating painful calluses on the top or tips of the toes.
 People often blame claw toe on wearing shoes that squeeze your toes, such as shoes that are too short or high heels.
 However, claw toes often are the result of nerve damage caused by diseases like diabetes or alcoholism, which can weaken the muscles in your foot.
 Claw toes can get worse without treatment and may become a permanent deformity over time.

 There are several signs of claw toe: